 - Conducts intake interviews and functional assessments/analyses.

-- Coordinates and collaborates with other healthcare providers (e.g. physicians, nurses, dieticians, physical therapists, speech-language pathologists, occupational therapists, social workers).
+- Coordinates and collaborates with other healthcare providers (e.g., physicians, dietitians, speech-language pathologists, occupational therapists, social workers).

 - Coordinates and collaborates with daycare providers and school personnel as appropriate.

-- Designs and conducts behavioral toileting interventions (delivered individually and in group format).
+- Designs and conducts behavioral feeding interventions (delivered individually in person and via telehealth as well as possibly in group format).

 - Documents all patient contacts.